Strategic guidelines, risks, and mitigation actions

 • Derisking for positioning in regulated or semi-regulated businesses

-Maximising service quality (effective and perceived quality) and customer experience for each business area through new digital solutions and new processes (i.e. call center insourcing).
+Optimisation of quality (actual and perceived) and customer experience across all businesses by leveraging new digital solutions and processes (e.g. call centre insourcing).

 Exposure of business areas to trends

-Consistent with identified industry trends, strategic and cross-cutting guidelines are provided.
-Networks and Waste Management are actually the segments most favourably impacted by the expected trends.
+In like with the industry trends identified, strategic and cross-cutting guidelines are provided.
 The exposures of the main business lines to industry macro-trends are presented below.
+Networks and Environment are in fact the segments most favourably impacted by the expected trends.

-After browsing the table you can learn more about the risks implicit in the trends and the mitigation actions proposed by the 2021-2030 Business Plan for each Business Unit.
+After browsing the table more can be learnt about the risks implicit in the trends and the mitigation actions proposed in the 2024-2030 Business Plan for each Business Unit.

 Networks